matsim-org/pt2matsim/README.md

 ### Algorithm implementation and parameters

 #### Link candidates
 First, a set of link candidates is created for each stop facility and schedule transport mode.
-For all nodes within _nodeSearchRadius_ the in- and outlinks are fetched and sorted in ascending order by their distance from the stop facility.
+For nodes around the stop coordinate, the in- and outlinks are fetched and sorted in ascending order by their distance from the stop facility.
-All links within the the candidate distance are considered as link candidates.
+All links within the "candidate distance" are considered as link candidates.
 The candidate distance is calculated by multiplying the distance from stop facility to the n-th link (defined by _nLinkThreshold_) and the _candidateDistanceMultiplier_ factor.
 For example, if the 6th link is located 12 meters from the stop facility, given a multiplier of 1.5, all links within 18 meters from the stop facility are considered as link candidates.
 However, no links farther than _maxLinkCandidateDistance_ from the stop facility are used.
 Stop facilities with no link within _maxLinkCandidateDistance_ are given a dummy loop link at their
 coordinates: A node is added at the coordinate and a dummy loop link is added to the network with the added node as source and destination.
 The loop link is referenced to the stop facility and is set as its only link candidate.
-_useArtificialLoopLink_ defines if such an artificial loop link should be created regardless of the other parameters.
-Tram, subway, ferry, funicular and gondola routes are normally mapped with artificial links.
+Note: If _maxLinkCandidateDistance_ is 0, all routes use artificial links.
+That way an separate network for public transit can be created.

 #### Creating mode dependent router
 The config parameterset _transportModeAssignment_ defines for a transport mode, what links a transit route is allowed